 Performance-wise, the GPU is good, falling somewhere in the middle when it comes to AIB cards and their clock speeds.
 It’s slightly worse than top notch models that boost a bit higher (and a bit more consistently), but it still achieves reasonable framerates at 1440p.
-The RGB Fusion 2.0 software, though, which controls the RGB lights is buggy and inconsistent, which is a bit of a shame for a GPU that looks this nice.
+The RGB Fusion 2.0 software, though, which controls the RGB lights can be buggy and inconsistent, but overall this is a good performing GPU with amazing aesthetics.

 6ZOTAC RTX 3070 Ti AMP Holo

 If you don’t mind the staggering noise levels, and the high prices, the AMP Holo is a reasonable choice for an RTX 3070 Ti.
 It doesn’t draw too much power, it remains cool, and it looks rather nice, too.

 SpecificationsStream Processors: 6,144 | Base/Boost Clock: 1580MHz / 1830MHz | Memory: 8GB GDDR6X | Memory Clock: 19Gbps | TDP: 310W | Power Connector: 2x PCIe 8-pin | Outputs: HDMI 2.1, 3x DisplayPort 1.4a | Dimensions: 12.5 x 4.8 inches, 2.5 slots

 - Subtle black and grey design with extensive configurable RGB